DiogoJackson/ButtR/tests/testthat/testdata/db/README.txt

 Genus                   Specimen genus
 Species                 Specimen specific name (i.e. not the binomial species name) Sex                     "Female" or "Male"
-Exclude                 TODO
+Body			"y" or "n" for if body has visible damage Forewing.left		"y" or "n" for if forewing dorsal has visible damage Forewing.right		"y" or "n" for if forewing ventral has visible damage Hindwing.left		"y" or "n" for if hinwing dorsal has visible damage Hindwing.right		"y" or "n" for if hindwing ventral has visible damage Site			site code
+Latitude		Latitude of site
+Longitude		Longitude of site
+Climate			"temperate", "subtropical or "tropical"
+Date			date of collection in day/month/year format Collector		Initials of collector
+Binomial		Full species name
-Pinned                  "y" if specimen is pinned (i.e. intact), "n" if wings are separated from body Body
+Pinned                  "y" if specimen is pinned (i.e. intact), "n" if wings are separated from body Speced			"y" if specimen was speced, "n" if it was not DNA			"y" if specimen has CO1 sequence in the database, "n" if it does not
-Forewing.left
-Forewing.right
-Hindwing.left
-Hindwing.right
-Site
-Latitude
-Longitude
-Climate
-Date
-Collector
-X
-Binomial

 Specimen data
 -------------